-- 9. A watershed congruency between community groups exists in VLAWMO. - A. Notes and minutes from VLAWMO each meeting will be posted on the website for stakeholders and the public.
+- 9. A watershed focused congruency between community groups exists in VLAWMO. - A. Notes and minutes from VLAWMO each meeting will be posted on the website for stakeholders and the public.
 Measurements for this effort fall to the general outcomes found on page 18.
-(PI 3-2-1, 3-2-3). - B. Workshops, outreach, programs, social media, and events will all promote the Community Blue program.
-A minimum of one Community Blue program will be completed annually, assuming that a Community Blue grant inherently engages VLAWMO's external communities and builds relationships.
-Examples include a shallow lakes forum with a homeowner association, a youth leadership event with local congregations, an ice-cream social or film screening with a citizen group, a service project with a youth group, or a water reuse/smart irrigation presentation to local businesses (PI 3-2-1, 3-3-1) - C. VLAWMO will produce and submit at least 10 newspaper articles annually.
-Measurements for this effort fall to the general outcomes found on page 18.
+(PI 3-2-1, 3-2-3). - B. At least once annually, VLAWMO will host an event that results form a unique, creative partnership with a community group.
+Event will combine different organization values and bring people together on the focus of water.
+Examples include a shallow lakes forum with a homeowner association, a youth leadership event with a local congregation, an ice-cream social or film screening with a citizen group, a service project with a youth group, or a water reuse/smart irrigation presentation to local businesses (PI 3-2-1, 3-3-1) A minimum of one event will be a result of this effort, complete with a summary on the VLAWMO blog.

-Desired outcome: #5 Priority issue: #1, 5, 6 Sub-watershed: all, goose lake Target audience: Public: At large
+Desired outcome: #2, 6, 7 Sub-watershed: all, goose lake Tbilisi education category: awareness, attitudes, behavior Outreach Tool(s): Multimedia, reports/summaries, multimedia Priority issue: #1, 5, 6 Target audience: Public: At large

-Barriers: What challenges will be faced when pursuing the goals?
+Barriers: What are the challenges along the way?

-- Many watershed features in VLAWMO (lakes, wetlands) are difficult to access and are also 1. generally out of sight to the public.
+- 1. Many watershed features in VLAWMO (lakes, wetlands) are difficult to access and are also generally out of sight to the public.
 This creates difficulty in building personal interaction and appreciation with local natural resources.
-Finding ways to foster local, place-based appreciation of water resources (lakes, wetlands, etc.) is an important strategy for - inspiring behavior change and watershed stewardship (water friendly yard care, etc.).
-2. Maintaining a variety of activities that appeal to a wide range of communities on a limited budget.
-With a wide range of age groups, political affiliations, and professions in the watershed, VLAWMO is unable to focus on one particular group. - 3.
+Finding ways to foster local, place-based appreciation of water resources (lakes, wetlands, etc.) is an important strategy for inspiring behavior change and watershed stewardship (water friendly yard care, etc.). - 2.
+Maintaining a variety of activities that appeal to a wide range of communities on a limited budget.
+With a wide range of age groups, political affiliations, and professions in the watershed, VLAWMO is unable to completely focus on one particular group. - 3.
 Competing for attention and focus from the public.
-To get educational messages across in newspapers, social media, or email, they must compete with many more news stories, email distributions, advertisements, and social functions.
-This inundation of information has the potential to turn community members off to watershed education and messages. - 4.
+To get educational messages across in newspapers, social media, or email, it has to compete with many more news stories, email distributions, advertisements, and political messages.
+Many interactions between VLAWMO and the public therefore have to be quick, direct, and easy to comprehend - 4.
 A trend of disassociation to place and water resources.
-Having many causes, priorities, and interests active in the watershed allows for many different focuses.
+Having many causes, priorities, and interests active in the watershed allows for many different focuses and niches.
 A particular niche may or may not require attention to the local environment or water resources to function.
 This creates space for an assumption that water resources are irrelevant to some, and the responsibility of others.
 As a watershed organization, VLAWMO focuses on the interconnectivity of water resources, recognizing that everyone who lives or works in the watershed impacts water resources.
 A challenge VLAWMO faces is to assist in making this interconnectivity visible, relevant, and accessible to all interests and priorities. - 5.
-Perceived complexity, intimidation, or conflict concerning water management.
-The notion of not being an expert may inhibit some from pursuing actions or policies that strive to improve water quality.
-Education focused on new behaviors regarding land use and watershed connectivity may also reveal differences in attitudes, norms, and priorities.
-Gridlock, conflict, or disengagement may occur when these differences require cultural, political, or social reflection within the discussion.
-Such reflection demands a degree of voluntary personal interest and a receptiveness to difference, which can vary.
-Potential reflective topics include land use and water use, climate change, private property ethics, or yard care routines.
+Challenges in scheduling.
+Cities, schools, and other community organizations all have their own timelines that they work within.
+To partner with these entities, VLAWMO must blend into other timelines other than it's own.

-Target audience and stakeholder identification
+TARGET AUDIENCES & STAKEHOLDERS Target audience and stakeholder identification